csci104/site/homework/hw3/index.md

   The standard Scrabble board is a 15x15 square, but again, we will want to keep it generic here.
 - All of these generic quantities (language, dictionary, how many of what kinds of tiles, points per tile, board size and layout, etc) will be configured via files of a standard format.

-### Moves
+#### Moves

-There are three kinds of moves:
+There are three kinds of moves.

-#### Place a Word

-When you place a word, you use anywhere from 1 to `hand_size` of your tiles and place them either horizontally or vertically in a line on the board.
+When you **place a word**, you use anywhere from 1 to `hand_size` of your tiles and place them either horizontally or vertically in a line on the board.
 You then draw tiles from the bag equal to the number of tiles you played.

 - Your tiles, together with tiles that may already be on the board, must form a single contiguous horizontal or vertical line - no gaps allowed.